ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 fields.
 However, there's nothing preventing ``UNPACK`` from working as normal in a type definition with mutable fields.

+``UNPACK`` would be a no-op on a mutable field itself, just like it is for other primitive types.

 Can we get rid of ``MutVar#``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~